 The front office staff strive to be personable, compassionate, and to assist you in any way possible.
 We are the first faces you see when you enter our clinic and it is important to us that you feel comfortable as you transition into the therapy environment.
 Please feel free to contact us if you have questions or concerns.

-The first step in the therapy process is your doctor’s referral.
-If your insurance requires a referral from a physician you can have your physician fax us a prescription or give you a prescription to hand deliver.
+The first step in the therapy process is your doctor’s order requesting physical therapy.
+If required, the physician can fax it directly to our office or give it to you to hand deliver.
 Our fax number is 501-687-0853.

-Once we receive a physical therapy prescription for you from your physician, we will call you to schedule you for an initial evaluation.
+Once we receive a physical therapy prescription/order from your physician, we will call you to schedule an initial evaluation appointment.
 We do our best to accommodate your schedule, realizing that most people have work or school commitments.
-To decrease the amount of time you have to spend filling out paperwork in our office, we can send your paperwork to you or you can print directly from our website.
-To view patient forms for self pay or commercial insurance click here: Patient Forms.
-To view forms if you have Medicare as your primary or secondary insurance click here: Medicare Forms.
+To decrease the amount of time you have to spend filling out paperwork in our office, we can email you a link to complete your intake process online.

-As a courtesy to you DeeDee, our office manager, will check your insurance benefits.
+As a courtesy to you Shay, our office manager, will check your insurance benefits.

-Evaluation visits generally last about an hour but we ask that you arrive 15-30 minutes early to fill out any additional paperwork and an intake survey that helps us to track your progress through therapy.
+Evaluation visits generally last about an hour but we ask that you arrive at least 15 minutes early to fill out any additional paperwork and an intake survey that helps us to track your progress through therapy.

 The purpose of the evaluation visit is to provide you with a thorough assessment by our physical therapists so that we can establish a tailored treatment plan.
 Follow-up visits typically last 30 minutes to an hour and help us to further assess, progress, and modify treatment plans as needed.
 Please wear comfortable shoes and clothing that allows you to move freely.
 If you have additional questions, feel free to contact us at 501-687-0851.